austynwhaley/notetaker/README.md

 ## Description

-### This is an application that saves and stores typed notes to a data base and which is displayed.
-You are also able to delete these created notes from the interface.
+### This is an application that saves and stores typed notes to a data base and which displayed on the interface.
+You are also able to delete these created notes from this interface.

 ---

 ## Installation

-### To install this program you will need to run

 #### no installation required